Politics of the United States: State government

 State governments have the power to make laws on all subjects that are not granted to the federal government nor denied to the states in the U.S. Constitution.
 These include education, family law, contract law, and most crimes.
 Unlike the federal government, which only has those powers granted to it in the Constitution, a state government has inherent powers allowing it to act unless limited by a provision of the state or national constitution.

 Like the federal government, state governments have three branches: executive, legislative, and judicial.
 The chief executive of a state is its popularly elected governor, who typically holds office for a four-year term (although in some states the term is two years).
 Except for Nebraska, which has unicameral legislature, all states have a bicameral legislature, with the upper house usually called the Senate and the lower house called the House of Representatives, the Assembly or something similar.
 In most states, senators serve four-year terms, and members of the lower house serve two-year terms.

-The constitutions of the various states differ in some details but generally follow a pattern similar to that of the federal Constitution, including a statement of the rights of the people and a plan for organizing the government.
-However, state constitutions are generally more detailed.
+The constitutions of the various states differ in some details but generally follow a pattern similar to that of the federal Constitution, including a statement of the rights of the people and a plan for organizing the government, and are generally more detailed.

 At the state and local level, the process of initiatives and referendums allow citizens to place new legislation on a popular ballot, or to place legislation that has recently been passed by a legislature on a ballot for a popular vote.
 Initiatives and referendums, along with recall elections and popular primary elections, are signature reforms of the Progressive Era; they are written into several state constitutions, particularly in the Western states, but not found at the federal level.